 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and disclosures made in the accompanying notes to the financial statements.
-Our critical accounting policies that involve significant judgment and estimates include revenue recognition, inventory, accrued clinical liabilities, income taxes and stock-based compensation.
+Our significant accounting policies that involve significant judgment and estimates include revenue recognition, inventory, accrued clinical liabilities, income taxes and stock-based compensation.
 Actual results could differ materially from those estimates.

-Cash, Cash Equivalents and Short-Term Investments
+Cash, Cash Equivalents and Short-term Investments

-Cash and cash equivalents consist of cash and highly liquid investments with original maturities from purchase date of three months or less.
+Cash and cash equivalents consist of cash and highly liquid investments with original maturities from the purchase date of three months or less.

-Short-term investments consist of securities with contractual maturities of one year or less.
+Short-term investments consist of securities with contractual maturities of greater than three months to one year.
 We have classified our short-term investments as available-for-sale securities in the accompanying unaudited condensed consolidated financial statements.
-Available-for-sale securities are stated at fair market value, with unrealized gains and losses reported in other comprehensive loss and realized gains and losses included in interest expense, net.
+Available-for-sale securities are stated at fair market value, with net changes in unrealized gains and losses reported in other comprehensive loss and realized gains and losses included in other income (expense), net.
 The cost of securities sold is based on the specific-identification method.
 Interest and dividends on securities classified as available-for-sale are included in interest income.